valeIT/valeIT.github.io/privacy/index.md

 ##### Apps

-I work with advertisers and third party advertising networks, who need to know how you interact with advertising provided in the Application which helps us to keep the cost of the Application low.
+We work with advertisers and third party advertising networks, who need to know how you interact with advertising provided in the Application which helps us to keep the cost of the Application low.
 Advertisers and advertising networks use some of the information collected by the Application, including, but not limited to, the unique identification ID of your mobile device.
 These third parties may also obtain anonymous information about other applications you’ve downloaded to your mobile device, the mobile websites you visit, your non-precise location information (e.g., your zip code), and other non-precise location information in order to help analyse and serve anonymous targeted advertising on the Application and elsewhere.

 On iOs you can limit ad tracking by following [these steps](https://support.apple.com/en-us/HT202074).